mrevanngo/LOL-statistical-analysis/README.md

 The `golddiffat15` column (and other @15 minute statistics) are likely **Not Missing At Random (NMAR)**.
 The missingness is related to the values themselves for the following reasons:

-1. **Games ending before 15 minutes**: Some professional games end in very fast stomps or early surrenders, meaning 15-minute statistics never existed for these matches.
+1. **Games ending before 15 minutes**: Some professional games end in very fast stomps or due to technical difficulties, meaning 15-minute statistics never existed for these matches.

 2. **Data collection differences by league**: Some leagues have incomplete data collection infrastructure, and this incompleteness may correlate with regional characteristics.